 - (2) PAIR Waivers.
 PAIRs may be waived by RMA, in writing, when an excessive number of policies require PAIRs that cannot be feasibly accomplished.
-The RO may provide written approval to the AIP authorizing PAIR waivers when the AIP: - (a) Submits a written request to the RO which specifies the reason PAIR waivers should be authorized. - (b) Provides documentation which clearly indicates that excessive PAIRs would be required and other reasonable means exist to assess the impact to the perennial crop. - (3) PAIR Deadlines.
+The RO may provide written approval to the AIP authorizing PAIR waivers when the AIP: - (a) Submits a written request to the RO which specifies the reason PAIR waivers should be authorized: and - (b) Provides documentation which clearly indicates that excessive PAIRs would be required and other reasonable means exist to assess the impact to the perennial crop. - (3) PAIR Deadlines.
 The PAIR must be completed within 30 calendar days after the PRD.
 When a PAIR is required for a RO Determined Yield Request, it must be received in the RO no later than 30 calendar days after the PRD. - (a) Extensions of Deadlines.
 When an AIP expects that PAIRs cannot be completed within the established deadline, they must notify the RO in writing to request an extension of the PAIR deadline.
-The request must include the reason for the extension (e.g. volume of policies requiring a PAIR, access to production records, etc.).
-The RO will establish a revised deadline based upon the information provided with the AIPs request; however, the RO will not extend the deadline beyond 60 calendar days after the PRD. - (b) PAIR Not Completed by Deadline for RO Determined Yield Requests: An RO Determined Yield will not be issued.
+The request must include the reason for the extension (e.g., volume of policies requiring a PAIR, access to production records, etc.).
+The RO will establish a revised deadline based upon the information provided with the AIPs request; however, the RO will not extend the deadline beyond 60 calendar days after the PRD.